algovoid/OfficeToPdf/README.md

 Notes
 -----
 - The program processes files in the top-level of the input folder only (no recursion).
-Modify `GatherOfficeFiles` to add recursion.
 - Worker threads are STA and each owns its own Office Application instance.
-- Logs to console; redirect console output to file to keep persistent logs.
+- Logs to console;

 Troubleshooting
 ---------------